dillonhuff/CGRAGenerator/verilator/README.md

 Subdirectories:

 example/
-        Simple verilator example shows how to cmoile and run a testbench for a simple 8-bit counter.
+        Simple verilator example shows how to compile and run a testbench for a simple 8-bit counter.

 example-remote/
         Similar to example/ except it builds a local testbench using remote verilog sources.